paritytech/capi/docs/Effects.md

 If `Math.random()` miraculously returns `.25` twice, do we need to send the request a second time?
 If `requestD` is idempotent, then no.

 The list of such situations goes on.
-The point is this: in an ideal world, the aforementioned responsibilities are offloaded from the developer.
+The point is this: in an ideal world, the aforementioned considerations are offloaded from the developer.
 Enter, Capi's effect system.

-## Capi Effects

-TODO: description

 ### Final Note about Effects